-With a thick construction, softshell jackets are the heaviest of the 3 outerlayer options.
+With a thick construction, standard softshell jackets are the heaviest of the three outerlayer options.
 Rain jackets can weigh as little as 5 ounces, and just about every major outdoor gear manufacturer makes a waterproof shell that weighs less than 10 ounces.
-And while hardshells are usually a little heavier, it’s not uncommon to find them at less than 10 ounces (including the 8-ounce Patagonia M10).
+And while hardshells usually are a little heavier, the majority of designs clock in at well under a pound.

 7. What Types of Outdoor Apparel Use Softshell Tech?